formal-methods-mpi/Workshop.jl/docs/src/Chapter0/introduction.md

-Title: Getting Started with Julia: Workflow and Tools
+# Introduction - Getting Started with Julia and VSCode

-# Introduction

 Hello and welcome to our Julia workshop!